Nice to Michu 🐱 Free Shipping Over $119

 Chemical Composition

 Certain types of cat litter contain chemicals or substances that can be toxic to dogs if ingested.
+Some of these chemicals may also raise concerns about can cat litter caused respiratory issues in humans due to inhalation risks.
 Understanding these ingredients helps in identifying the risks associated with different types of cat litter.
 Is kitty litter toxic for dogs?
 Some types can be, due to chemicals like silica gel or clumping agents.

 • Silica Gel Litter: Some cat litters are made from silica gel, which can be harmful if ingested in large quantities.
 Silica is a desiccant that can cause gastrointestinal irritation and dehydration.